AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   n_neighbors = 3, # N. of nearest neighbors to compare each observation
   n_jobs = -1)
 ```

+We’ll train our models, test their performances and retrieve their
+predictions on the test set.
+We’ll aggregate and compare the performance
+metrics at the end.

 ``` python
 # Test KNN classifier